AusDTO/disco_layer/awsInfo.md

 NOTE: The current version in amazon is v0.10.36 some dev has been based on 0.12\* npm version is 1.3.6.
 - `sudo yum install nodejs --enablerepo=epel`
 - `sudo yum install npm --enablerepo=epel`

+##Clone Discovery Layer Repo
+TBA
+Should we just clone crawler - might be a lot more in there in the future.

 ##Attach Storage
 -- Ensure that the ephemeral storage is setup when defining the instance.